Holy Name High School: History

 Founded in 1914, Holy Name was the first Catholic high school in the Cleveland area to enroll both male and female students.
-The school was originally located on Harvard and Broadway in Cleveland, but in 1977 moved to Queens Highway in Parma Heights, Ohio, to accommodate its growing enrollment.
+The school was originally located on Harvard and Broadway in Cleveland, but in 1977, it moved to Queens Highway in Parma Heights, Ohio, to accommodate its growing enrollment.
 The move included taking over the all-female Nazareth Academy, which was run by the Congregation of the Sisters of St. Joseph.

 Motto

 The school's present motto was adopted in 1926, when "The School's The Thing" appeared in the yearbook.
-The article which accompanied the motto was purposeful in its insistence that personal glory in any field of school activity means very little.
+The article that accompanied the motto was purposeful in its insistence that personal glory in any field of school activity means very little.

 Seal

 The Chi Rho incorporates the first two letters of the name of Christ in Greek characters XP.
-The Holy Name High School seal consists of the Chi Rho encircled by the school of identification.
+The Holy Name High School seal consists of the Chi Rho encircled by the school's identification.
 This symbol now resides on the far wall of the new gym.
 The gift was donated by the Class of 2006.

 Mascot

-Holy Name's mascot, the Green Wave, originated in the early 1920s when it was first used to describe the perfect co-ordination of the Holy Name American football team, which gave the appearance of a giant green wave engulfing opponents.
+Holy Name's mascot, the Green Wave, originated in the early 1920s when it was first used to describe the perfect coordination of the Holy Name American football team, which gave the appearance of a giant green wave engulfing opponents.
 They are also commonly called the "Little Davids", in reference to David and Goliath, because of efforts in defeating larger schools, who were considered large favorites.

 Charity game

 On November 23, 1946, Holy Name High School competed in the annual Charity Game, the Cleveland high school championship game, at Cleveland Municipal Stadium against Cathedral Latin High School (now Notre Dame-Cathedral Latin).
 The attendance at the game was a local record crowd of 70,955.
 It is the second-largest attendance for an American high school football game in history.
 Holy Name was defeated by Cathedral Latin, 35–6.

-In 1961 Frank Solich led the Holy Name squad and defeated Cathedral Latin 12–7, to win the Charity Game.
+In 1961, Frank Solich led the Holy Name squad and defeated Cathedral Latin 12–7 to win the Charity Game.
 Solich ran for 184 yards and two scores in the game in front of 29,918.